Onkarsus13/Diff_SceneEraser/README.md

 ```
 cd Diff_SceneTextEraser
 pip install -e ".[torch]"
+pip install -e .[all,dev,notebooks]
 ```

-You can get the changes in the official repositoy
+You can get the changes in the official repository

 Inference